ImReaper10/osiris-core/client-sdk/Advanced Features Help.md

 This guide covers advanced API functions available in the Client SDK, demonstrating how to effectively use each function, with code examples and expected results.

+All of the functions below use a simulated network request.
+The exact way we do this is to just simply wait a small amount of time, and then locally call a function from within python.
+This is not how it will work once we have something to connect to.
+For now, built in to the functions below we have 4 functions you can call, `add`, `sub`, `mult`, and `div`.
+Each of these function simply add, subtract, multiply, or divide two number inputs respectivly.
+If you want to add your own function to test with, scroll to the bottom of the page to view the `osirisclient.register` function.
+Note that, the features of the core part of the SDK may behave differently (meaning other functions that aren't part of the advanced features below may behave in different ways).

 ---

 ## Table of Contents